tuomaseerola/tuomaseerola.github.io/_posts/2025-04-21-transparency_in_MP.md

 ---
 layout: post
 permalink: /transparency/
-title: Transparency in Music Psychology Research
+title: Transparency in Music Psychology
 excerpt: I recently published a paper suggesting that music psychology, as a discipline, lacks transparency (Eerola, 2024).
 This claim was based on a straightforward tally of transparency- and reproducibility-related practices in articles published between 2017 and 2022 in a selection of discipline-specific journals.
+This suggested that only a small fraction of studies share the data, and other forms of transparency (availability of the protocols, replications, study preregistrations) is not common.
 ---

 <style>